foxfriends/syncat/README.md

 # Syncat Themes

-Stylesheets and themes for [Syncat][] syntax aware cat tool.
+Stylesheets and themes for [Syncat][], the syntax aware cat tool.
 See the Syncat documentation for more information on how to install and use Syncat.

 Note that depending on the settings and features of your terminal program, certain features may not